WALDORF / STEINER

 “As well as growing their own fruit and vegetables, which will be used in school meals, the pupils have committed to a number of environmentally-friendly approaches, including cycling to school and recycling.

 “...Steiner's project manager Ben Murray believes the school's plan has the potential to become a blueprint for all Scottish schools.”
 [2-21-2011 http://news.scotsman.com/scotland/Pupils-grow-school-dinner.6721809.jp]

 Climate change is a real, and immense, problem (IMO).
 Growing one’s own food — especially if you use organic techniques — is excellent (IMO).

 To understand the Waldorf/Steiner approach, however, you need to dig below the surface.
-Astonishing thought it may seem, everything at Waldorf/Steiner schools ultimately derives from occult doctrine.
-Thus, the Waldorf/Steiner view of nature is infused with occult beliefs [see “Neutered Nature”] while Waldorf/Steiner organic gardening leans heavily on magic and astrology [see “Biodynamics”.]
+Astonishing though it may seem, everything at Waldorf/Steiner schools ultimately derives from occult doctrine.
+Thus, the Waldorf/Steiner view of nature is infused with occult beliefs [see “Neutered Nature”] while Waldorf/Steiner organic gardening depends heavily on magic and astrology [see “Biodynamics”.]
 Students may not be exposed to the underlying doctrines, but then again they may.